 Privacy coins emerged to improve confidentiality

 Since the arrival of bitcoin, other cryptocurrencies have tried to take its privacy to another level.
-Monero, for instance, has several cryptographic features in addition to ring confidential (RingCT) transactions (RingCT), including:
+Monero, for instance, has several cryptographic features, including:

 - Stealth Addresses eliminate the possibility of any association between a transaction’s output and the receiving wallet address.
 In this way, they hide the transaction’s destination wallet address and the receiver’s identity.